MotherTeresaHS/AWS-Serverless-Web-Application/docs/step4/index.rst

 - create a DynamoDB table
 	- we will place some data into our database by hand, just to ensure it works correctly
-- change the "capacity", so for our tests, we do not need so much power (and it will cost less!)
+- change the "capacity" of the database because for our tests, we do not need so much power (and it will cost less!)

 .. raw:: html